HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Tools/scan_cis_settings.md

 system that could change settings based on the contents of a file.

 ### How the Loading from a File Works:
-1. **Satrt with a text file**: This is a human-readable file, using the same systax as lads the initial register values.
+1. **Start with a text file**: This is a human-readable file, using the same systax as lads the initial register values.
 1. **Create a binary file**: This text file is transformed to a binary file by the `scan_cis_settings.py` script.
 2. **Place the binary file on the SD card**: That can be done by the developer.
 Possibly different versions could be loaded dymically, e.g. by the app.
 3. **Load the settings from the file**: The code reads the file, parses it, extracts register/values pairs and update the HM0360 registers.

-The `scan_cis_settings.py` script is a python script to parse a text file (sucha as ``) containing entries of type `HX_CIS_SensorSetting_t`, like this:
+The `scan_cis_settings.py` script is a python script to parse a text file (such as ``) containing entries of type `HX_CIS_SensorSetting_t`, like this:
 ```
 // Strobe Control Registers - 0x3080-0x3089